 One of the key duties is to manage the accounting department and oversee its operations.
 The accounting manager monitors and analyses accounting data generates financial statements or reports and enforces and establishes proper accounting principles, policies, and methods.
 Other duties include assigning projects, directing staff to ensure accuracy and compliance are maintained, meeting daily financial accounting targets, and initiating corrective actions where needed.

 2. What Inspired You To Become an Accountant?

 The employer wants to know what motivated you to choose accounting as your career.

 Tip #1: State what encouraged you to become an accountant

 Tip #2: Show that you are not in the profession accidentally

 My dad was an accountant.
-Right from my early schooling years, he used to tell me what he does and how good he felt to help companies manage their finances effectively including cutting costs.
+Right from my early schooling years, he used to tell me what he does and how good he felt about helping companies manage their finances effectively, including cutting costs.
 As the years went by, I developed more interest in this profession and became very passionate about it.
 As a result, I choose to study accounting to become an accountant.

-3. Why is it Important to Maintain Record?
+3. Why is it Important to Maintain Records?